y86-dev/blog/return-value-optimization/placement-by-return.md

 In a function without a receiver parameter and that is marked `#[pin_in_place]` users are able to use `self`.
 It will have `*mut $ret` as the type where `$ret` is the return type of the function.
-This can be combined with [general field projection] ^[I believe that such a feature will be much easier to implement than this, so we could rely on it, and if not users will just have to use `unsafe` for the meantime] to easily point to fields from `self`.
+This can be combined with [general field projection](https://internals.rust-lang.org/t/pre-rfc-field-projection/17383)
+[^2] to easily point to fields from `self`.
 I think that at some point we could change its type to `Pin<UninitPtr<$ret>>`, but that does not exist yet (and nice ergonomics for a type like it also do not).
 Functions that have a receiver type are also excluded for the time being, but additional syntax could alleviate this (or one would write a helper function with an explicit `this: &Self` or similar).

+[^2]:
+	I believe that such a feature will be much easier to implement than this, so we could rely on it, and if not users will just have to use `unsafe` in the meantime.

 A bigger problem would be the integration with returning an `enum` and the feature from [section 4][point-4-fallible-creation].
 In this function: